MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="virtual-columns"></a>
 **Virtual columns**

-When data is exported from Spark, partition columns (that are provided to the dataframe writer's `partitionBy` method) are not written to data files.
+When data is exported from Spark, partition columns (that are provided to the dataframe writer's `partitionBy` method) aren't written to data files.
 This process avoids data duplication because the data is already present in the folder names (for example, `column1=<value>/column2=<value>/`), and Spark can recognize it upon read.

 External tables support reading this data in the form of `virtual colums`.
 Virtual columns can be of either type `string` or `datetime`, and are specified using the following syntax: